HIPAA Privacy Notice

 While Orchard Hospital is dedicated to protecting your privacy and confidentiality, we understand that family and friends may call to check on you while you are a patient in our facility.

-Orchard Hospital will provide the patient, and/or the patient’s representative, with an accounting on non-authorized disclosures of their protected health information.
+Orchard Hospital will provide the patient and/or the patient’s representative with accounting on non-authorized disclosures of their protected health information.
 Protected health information may be disclosed without authorization to:

 - Public health authorities

 - The medical examiner or coroner after a patient has died

 - Worker’s Compensation

 - As authorized by state or federal law.